-I really don’t like link bait posts and haven’t written one in over two years. but they can be very effective
+I really don’t like link bait posts and I rarely write them. but they can be very effective

 A link bait post is usually where a blogger with a smaller following will ask other more established bloggers for advice that he or she can share with their readers.